 Each year, non-native species cause over 100 billion dollars in damage to the US economy.

-Invasive plant species are of particular concern, as they cause native biodiversity loss worldwide.
-The effects of invasive plant species are vast, and they are a significant threat to native plant species, wildlife, the agricultural industry, society, and the economy.
+Invasive plant species are of particular concern because they cause native biodiversity loss worldwide.
+Their effects are vast and a significant threat to native plant species, wildlife, the agricultural industry, society, and the economy.

 Please continue reading to learn more about invasive plant species, their characteristics, how they spread, and their impact.